Female Autism Test

 What topics do the items cover?

 Items address social understanding, attention to detail, flexibility with change, and repetitive or routine-focused behaviors.
-Responses reflect how often these traits are present.
+Responses reflect how consistently these traits are present across typical situations, not just on an unusual day.

 How should responses be selected?

-Select the option that best matches typical behavior, not an unusual day.
+Select the option that best matches your typical behavior — not based on an unusual day.
 Answer all items without spending extended time on any one question.
+Consistent, honest responses will produce the most meaningful results.

 How should the score be interpreted?

 Higher scores indicate more autism spectrum traits.
-Results are not a diagnosis and should be interpreted alongside clinical history and professional judgment.
+A score of 6 or above is generally considered elevated and may warrant further evaluation.
+Results from this Female Autism Test are not a diagnosis and should always be interpreted alongside clinical history and professional judgment.

 WHAT THE TEST MEASURES